UPDATE ON PROGRAM & SUPPORT GROUP CHANGES DUE TO COVID 19:

 Every 3rd Saturday 2:00-3:30pm

 a support group for queer families, however individually defined.
 Ideal age range of the children is pre-conception to age six.
 As parenting topics evolve as children age, all are welcome, but topics will be most relevant for younger children.
 Children are welcome, however childcare will not be provided.
-The group is facilitated by a Cerfied Lactaon Educator Counselor (CLEC) and parent of two.
+The group is facilitated by a Certified Lactation Educator Counselor (CLEC) and parent of two.

 The Center is proud to offer a support group for families of transgender children and teens.

-Three groups will meet simultaneously: Parent/caregiver group (with a parent facilitator and therapist), Trans teen group (13-18 year olds with youth facilitator and therapist), and Child play group ( toddler to 12 year olds, trans* youth and their siblings, full adult supervision)
+The group is a child play group ( toddler to 12 year olds, trans* youth and their siblings, full adult supervision)

 Contact Joel Gemino at 562-434-4455 ext.227 or email@example.com for more information.

 Haweya is a social group that welcomes Middle Easterns and other ethnicities and races who share similar cultural background including East Africans, South Asians, Armenians, and others.
 We welcome friends and allies from all backgrounds ages 18+ who are lesbian, gay, bisexual, trans, queer, as well as those questioning their sexual orientation or gender identity/expression and straight allies.
 Haweya focuses on providing support to LGBTQ+ Middle Eastern+ people and fostering a sense of community amongst them and their allies.
 Our discussion topics will range from spirituality to sex, relationships to health and more.